-Roasted parsnip and carrot soup is a delicious blend of budget vegetables which combine to produce an amazingly tasty, creamy and gluten free vegan soup.
-Easy to make and healthy this simple soup is a fantastic winter warmer!
+Roasted parsnip and carrot soup is a delicious blend of vegetables which combine to produce an amazingly easy tasty creamy and gluten free vegan soup!

 Folks, today I bring to you my first published recipe featuring the humble parsnip.